Burger King advertising: 2020s

 In February 2020, to highlight the company's commitment to no artificial preservatives in their famous Whopper, Burger King ran an ad with a time-lapse of a decaying burger on Twitter.
 The company explained that it has removed artificial preservatives from the Whopper in a number of European countries – including France, Sweden and Spain – and about 400 of its 7,346 U.S. restaurants.
 It plans to remove preservatives from Whoppers served in all of its restaurants in 2020.

 In August 2020, Burger King partnered with marketing agency Ogilvy to launch a new campaign titled "The King of Stream" in which they used the donation feature of streaming service Twitch to advertise.
 This was done without the cooperation of the streamers that were donated to, and was poorly received as a result.

 In 2021, a new campaign serving as a response to the various "flavour conspiracys" regarding their burgers was launched with the slogan "It's not a secret, it's real fire" (stated in the accompanying advert as "No secrets, it's just fire").

 In 2022, Burger King released a new series of advertisements named "You Rule", built around the melody of the original "Have it Your Way" jingle.
 The ads were conceptualized by the ad agency OKRP.
-They went viral on social media sites, such as YouTube, rising to prominence during the 2023 NFL Playoffs.
+They went viral on social media sites, such as TikTok, rising to prominence during the 2023 NFL Playoffs.